Getting started with INDRA¶

 INDRA can be imported and used in a Python script or interactively in a Python shell.
 Note that similar to some other packages (e.g scipy), INDRA doesn’t automatically import all its submodules, so import indra is not enough to access its submodules.
 Rather, one has to explicitly import each submodule that is needed.
 For example to access the BEL API, one has to

 from indra.sources import bel

-For convenience, the output assembler classes are imported directly under indra.assemblers so they can be imported as, for instance,
+Similarly, each model output assembler has its own submodule under indra.assemblers with the assembler class accessible at the submodule level, so they can be imported as, for instance,

 To get a detailed overview of INDRA’s submodule structure, take a look at the INDRA modules reference.

 Here we show some basic usage examples of the submodules of INDRA.
 More complex usage examples are shown in the Tutorials section.

 In this example, we read a sentence via INDRA’s TRIPS submodule to produce an INDRA Statement.

 from indra.sources import trips sentence = 'MAP2K1 phosphorylates MAPK3 at Thr-202 and Tyr-204' trips_processor = trips.process_text(sentence)

 The trips_processor object has a statements attribute which contains a list of INDRA Statements extracted from the sentence.